elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 * `setup` elements should use the format of `params.Item` from [AWS.DynamoDB.DocumentClient.put()]
 * `teardown` elements should use the format of `params.Key` from [AWS.DynamoDB.DocumentClient.delete()]

+## Versioning

+We will *attempt* to align the version of this package with [AWS CDK], but always check our release descriptions for compatibility.

 ## Internals

 Behind the scenes we use an [AwsCustomResource] as a representation of the related table's seed state.
 The custom resource's event handlers invoke a [Function] to perform setup and/or teardown actions.